 [Now we're on the glacier as the sun peeks over the horizon and turns everything pink. ++]

-Our route was very different this year than last time Ben was attempting North Vic.
-With tons of snow, Ben and Steven simply walked up the middle of the glacier on their snow shoes and Steven simply went straight up steep snow through the black band to the col. This year was obviously quite different.
-There were some scary looking holes on the glacier and with the warm temperatures, a dry year and now some rain making things even more of a mess on the glacier, we wanted to avoid crossing as many cracks as possible.
+Our route was very different this year than last time Ben was attempting North Victoria.
+With plenty of snow coverage, Ben and Steven simply walked up the middle of the glacier on their snowshoes and Steven went straight up steep snow through the black band to the col. This year was obviously quite different.
+There were some scary looking holes on the glacier and with the warm temperatures, a dry year and now some rain making things even more of a mess, we wanted to avoid crossing as many crevasses on the glacier approach as possible.
 We started following some old tracks on climber's right under steep rocky cliffs coming down from Collier Peak high above.
 When the tracks went towards the glacier on our left, we started traversing high on avy slopes to the right (north of the main glacier).
 Our route will not work if there's any avy hazard so please don't follow it blindly.
-The recent snow (how does that happen in a hot, dry year like we've been having?!) didn't help matters any, because it was of 'slurpee' quality.
-Our crampons insisted on sliding around on it rather than getting a good purchase and on descent this caused Ben no end of headaches with his technical crampons which don't have anti-balling plates on them.
-The slopes we were on are pretty steep - easily steep enough to slide - and right underneath us were some pretty giant holes so sliding wasn't an option.
+The recent snow (how does that happen in a hot, dry year like we've been having?!) didn't help matters any, because it was of slurpee quality.
+Our crampons insisted on sliding around on it rather than getting a good purchase and on descent this caused Ben no end of headache with his technical crampons which don't have anti-balling plates on them.
+The slopes were pretty steep - easily steep enough to slide - and right underneath us were some giant holes so sliding or losing purchase on our footholds wasn't an option.

-[Our route for North Vic.
+[Our route for North Victoria.
 Note how far to climber's right of the main glacier we were?
 This only worked in a dry year with no avy hazard on these steep slopes. ++]

-[Mount Victoria - North is directly above my shadow, South is on the left.
+[Mount Victoria North is directly above my shadow, while the main peak is at left of center.
 Note the huge holes under the snow slope - it's much steeper than it appears on this panorama.
-The black band is obvious above Ben's head.]
+The black band is obvious above Ben's head. ++]

 Ben carefully probed the glacier / snow slopes as we climbed higher and higher to the black band, clearly visible ahead.
 We did find some holes and we avoided many others.
 The worst part of our route was that we were paralleling many of the cracks - the most dangerous way to navigate glacial terrain because if the leader breaks through a snow bridge, there is a good chance the second is on the same bridge and both of you fall into the same hole!
 Again - please don't just blindly follow our route if the main glacier is well-covered I would highly recommend that route.
 One advantage of our route was that it presented us with a beautiful and safe bergschrund crossing to the black band.
 I never felt unsafe with any of the bridges we crossed.
 After utilizing a short 'via ferrata' (some cord used to rappel the 'schrund) we climbed a final steep snow gully that dumped us onto the lower section of the infamous black band leading up to the Collier / North Victoria col.